Ravi-Teja-konda/trackMyNutrition/README.md

-# Android app for food recognition and nutrition info calculation using Teachable Machine learning
+# Android app for food recognition and display nutrition info using Teachable Machine learning

 ## Overview